 The Investment Manager is responsible for determining whether an investment meets the criteria of a sustainable investment.
-The Investment Manager uses a combination of a revenue based approach in this assessment, by considering whether a certain percentage of the relevant issuer's revenues, capital expenditure or operating expenditure contributes to an environmental or social objective (as applicable), and specific sustainability key performance indicators to assess the investment's contribution to an environmental or social objective (as applicable).
+The Investment Manager uses a revenue based approach in this assessment by considering whether a certain percentage of the relevant issuer's revenues, capital expenditure or operating expenditure contributes to an environmental or social objective (as applicable).
 The output of the Investment Strategy outlined below is the production of the list of investments that meet the selection criteria, this represents the investment universe.
 Compliance with this is monitored daily via our automated compliance controls.
 The Fund also applies certain exclusions, with which the Investment Manager monitors compliance on an ongoing basis via its portfolio compliance framework.